Amin-MAG/My-Notes/Linux/Linux Commands.md

 find . -mmin -3 -exec echo "this is file {}" \;
 find . -mmin -3 -exec ls "{}" \;

+# Execute the go fmt commmand on any go file except the ones in the vendor directory
+find . -name '*.go' ! -path './vendor/*' -type f -exec go fmt {} \;

 # Important operations have their own switch
 find . -mmin -3 -ls
 find . -mmin -3 -delete